-Make-A-Wish® Ireland has one simple aim – we grant the wishes of children aged between 3 and 17 years living with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
+Make-A-Wish Ireland has one simple aim – we grant the wishes of children with life-threatening medical conditions, to bring hope, strength and happiness.

-Since arriving in Ireland in 1992, Make-A-Wish has granted wishes for more than 2,000 brave children.
+Since 1992, Make-A-Wish has granted wishes for more than 2,200 brave children across Ireland, including 221 wishes granted in 2017 alone.
 A wish granted is true magic for the child, providing respite from their normal routines of hospitals, doctors and treatment.